The Manchester College: Locations

 In September 2016, LTE Group agreed to consolidate its estate for The Manchester College and UCEN Manchester to seven estates.

 Phase One of the Estates Strategy saw a £139m investment into Manchester's education provision, funded by LTE Group, Greater Manchester Combined Authority, Local Enterprise Partnership and Manchester City Council.

 This included the construction of a new £93m campus in Manchester city centre, City Campus, next to the Manchester Arena and Manchester Victoria station.

 The campus opened its doors to the first students in September 2022, providing Industry Excellence Academies and Centres of Excellence for Computing and Digital; Creative and Digital Media; Hospitality and Catering; Music; and Theatrical and Media Make-up and; Performing Arts and Design, music and Virtual Arts.

 Phase One also included the £25m redevelopment of the college's Openshaw campus.
 Opening in September 2021, the renovated campus includes College's Industry Excellence Academies and Centres of Excellence for Construction and Engineering; Health and Social Care; Childhood Studies and Sport.

 The Northenden campus based in Wythenshawe was closed in September 2022 to make way for new housing.

-In 2024, the Nicholls campus would become the new setting for Waterloo Road from Series 14.
+In 2024, the Nicholls campus would become the new setting for Waterloo Road from Series 14 to Series 17.